Lurkingguy/TimberJimm/README.md

 # TimberJimm
-Demo website
+Demo website via Github Page.

-Visit as the following link: https://lurkingguy.github.io/TimberJimm/
+Visit as the following link to see: https://lurkingguy.github.io/TimberJimm/